Log in to GEO and try this 13-question A level quiz to see how much you know about the geography of coral reefs.

 Q4.
 Coral reefs are structures built up of individual:

 Q5.
-Zooxanthellae are important algae found within polyps as they do which two of these things:
+Zooxanthellae are important algae found within polyps, as they:

 Q6.
 Which type of reef is formed around a central lagoon?